 Indonesian Sweet Sour Tempeh

-So I’m currently in Bali and decided for the first time to try the Cookly app.
-Normally when I book cooking classes I just do AirBnB Experiences since that is what I’m used to, but this time a friend suggested Cookly.
-Through the app I found an authentic Farm Cooking School about an hour outside of Ubud.
+So I’m currently in Bali and decided for the first time to try a cooking class.
+Normally when I book cooking classes I just do AirBnB Experiences since that is what I’m used to, but this time I found an authentic Farm Cooking School about an hour outside of Ubud.
 One of the first recipes I learned was this Indonesian Sweet Sour Tempeh!

 In total we made 7 recipes (I’ve already posted the one for Bumbu Bali).
 One of my favorites is a popular Balinese snack called Sweet Sour Tempeh.
 Tempeh, for those who had never heard of it like myself, is a bit like tofu but way less processed.
 It is sold in hard blocks and is composed of whole fermented soybeans.